Snowdon – Yr Wyddfa

-My 1st walk up Snowdon was in the summer of 2010.
+This was my 1st walk! up Snowdon, in the summer of 2010.

 I chose the Watkin Path because I had read that it was the most scenic route.
 I was very unprepared for the ‘walk’ ahead.
 I should explain, I was then 59 and have a mild heart condition and was not completely fit!

-I arrived early at Nantgwynant, put on my boots and rucksack and set off.
+I arrived early at Nantgwynant car park, put on my boots and rucksack and set off.

 In effect you are starting at almost sea level and the walk is 6 km.
 After crossing the road you enter straight in a wooded area.
 The walk is pleasant and rising gently.
 If you turn and look back there are very pleasant views of the surrounding area.